 2.1 Participants

 Participants will be recruited from the participant database of the Max Planck Institute for Empirical Aesthetics’s, in Frankfurt, Germany, which consists mostly of lay listeners, with a preponderance of students and retired subjects.
+While we acknowledge that this convenience sample shares the generalizability limitations of most studies sampling from “WEIRD” populations (White, Educated, Industrialized, Rich, and Democratic - Henrich et al, 2010), by examining participants with a large range of musical expertise, we hope to enhance representativity of the general population (compared to the alternative of recruiting only musically trained participants).
+Note that studies indicate that lay listeners are able to evaluate spoken (Bänziger et al, 2014) and singing voices (Merrill, 2022) if suitable scales are made available to them.

 Participants will be rewarded for their participation at a 7€ per half hour rate.
 The only exclusion criterion for participation in data collection will be reported hearing impairments (announced in the invitation participants receive, prior to participation).
 Data from participants will be excluded from analyses if their responses pattern shows they were clearly not performing the task attentively (for instance, if they give the same rating through a whole block of trials).

 The experimental procedure was ethically approved by the Ethics Council of the Max Planck Society (No 2017_12), and will be undertaken with written informed consent of each participant.